timewave-computer/time-bandits/test/TEST-REPORT-README.md

 nix run .#test-report-generator -- [output-directory]
 ```

-The generated reports will be available in the output directory (defaults to `test-reports`), with the latest report always available as `latest_report.md`.
+The generated reports will be available in the output directory (defaults to `test-reports`), with the most recent report always copied to `latest_report.md` for easy access and git tracking.

 ## Design Notes